Match-Any-Events: Zero-Shot Motion-Robust Feature Matching Across Wide Baselines for Event Cameras: Method

 \subsection{Matching Stage}

 We address the semi-dense matching problem by progressively refining correspondences in a coarse-to-fine manner.
-Cross and self attentions are applied between two coarse feature maps in an alternating fashion.
-The coarse feature is correlated to build a score matrix $S$, on which dual-softmax is applied to obtain a matching probability $P$.
+Cross and self attentions are applied between two coarse feature maps (Stride$=$14) in an alternating fashion.
+The coarse features are correlated to build a score matrix $S$, on which dual-softmax is applied to obtain a matching probability $P$.
 The matching correspondence indices $(x_i,y_j)$ are selected using Mutual Nearest Neighbors (MNN):

 The indices from coarse matching are used to crop fine features into local patches, where fine correspondences are determined with MNN similar to coarse features.
 Finally, a $3\times 3$ window is cropped, and the predictions are refined by computing the expected values over the local region. \\